legacysurvey/legacysurvey/pages/dr5/description.rst

 applied color terms to any of the photometry, but report fluxes as observed in the DECam filters.

-Zero point magnitudes for the CP version 2 reductions of the DECam images were computed by comparing 7\ |Prime| diameter aperture photometry to PS1 photometry, where the latter was modified with color terms to place the PS1 photometry on the DECam system.
+Zero point magnitudes for the CP version 2 reductions of the DECam images were computed by comparing 7\ |Prime| diameter aperture photometry to `PS1 photometry`_, where the latter was modified with color terms to place the PS1 photometry on the DECam system.
 The same color terms are applied to all CCDs.
 Zero points are computed separately for each CCD, but not for each amplifier.